Antonio Adán

-Antonio Adán Garrido ([anˈtonjo aˈðan]; born 13 May 1987) is a Spanish professional footballer who plays as a goalkeeper for Primeira Liga club Sporting CP.
+Antonio Adán Garrido ([anˈtonjo aˈðan]; born 13 May 1987) is a Spanish professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Esteghlal.

 A youth product of Real Madrid, where he acted mainly as a backup, he spent most of his career with Betis.
 He totalled 129 La Liga matches for those two clubs, as well as Atlético Madrid for whom he signed in 2018.
-Abroad, he featured for Cagliari in Serie A, and won a Primeira Liga title with Sporting CP.
+Abroad, he featured for Cagliari in Serie A, and won two Primeira Liga titles with Sporting CP.

 All youth levels comprised, Adán won 39 caps for Spain.